 Reaction & Thoughts:

 Considering that they are reacting to something that is not there, the actors are more than good; they are pitch perfect.
-Fanning is the standout.
-The Oscar-nominated visual & sound effects are awesome, but it is Fanning’s brilliant naturalistic performance what makes the whole thing seems so real — you believe she is absolutely terrified.
+Dakota Fanning is the standout.
+The Oscar-nominated visual & sound effects are awesome, but it is Fanning’s naturalistic performance what makes the whole thing seems so real — you really believe that she is absolutely terrified.
 Tim Robbins (Mystic River) has a small role as a paranoid redneck.
 Gene Barry and Ann Robinson, the stars of George Pal’s 1953 classic, have cameos.

 Conclusions & Final Thoughts: